 Our clients on Suboxone Treatment appreciate the stability it provides them in recovery.
 Since Suboxone reduces cravings, it takes away the focus on wanting and finding opiates and allows clients to focus on their recovery entirely.
 Clients in our Suboxone Treatment Program are better able to deal with the psychological, emotional, and social/family components of their addiction and build a foundation recovery while in our drug rehab program or in other facilities.
 Suboxone provides our clients with opiate/opioid addictions a higher likelihood of long-term recovery and wellness.

-Research is quite clear that detox from opiates/opioids over the course of five to seven days without medication-assisted treatment like Suboxone has a low rate of effectiveness.
-Relapse rates are very high (upwards of 90%) for individuals who detox off opiates and do not go on Suboxone Treatment or another maintenance therapy.
+Research is quite clear that withdrawal from opiates/opioids over the course of five to seven days without medication-assisted treatment like Suboxone has a low rate of effectiveness.
+Relapse rates are very high (upwards of 90%) for individuals who taper off opiates and do not go on Suboxone Treatment or another maintenance therapy.

 Upon your arrival to Sunshine Coast Health Centre, you will be seen by our nursing team for immediate assessment of your physical condition.
 They will begin the detox process with you.
 Within 24 hours, you will see our Medical Director who will provide a comprehensive medical assessment and discuss how you will start your Suboxone Treatment.
 Our location in Powell River, BC, makes us an easy choice for those seeking “opiate detox in Vancouver” or “opiate detox in Edmonton” as it is just a short flight away including of course other large cities in Canada such as Calgary or Toronto.

-Many clients in our Specialized Detox Program have different experiences depending on the severity of their opiate/opioid use prior to admission.
-Our detox case managers will work on a detox care plan, which includes a range of services, with you during your stay.
-One of our counselors will check in with you daily to support the psychological and mental aspects of your detox.
+Many clients in our Specialized Withdrawal Management Program have different experiences depending on the severity of their opiate/opioid use prior to admission.
+Our case managers will work on a detox care plan, which includes a range of services, with you during your stay.
+One of our counselors will check in with you daily to support the psychological and mental aspects of your detoxification.
 Depending on your physical health and with our Medical Director director’s clearance, you will have access to group therapy, EMDR, Hypnotherapy, rTMS, massage, sauna, low level laser, and fitness services if you wish.